 Use a tracking service that provides real-time visibility into your shipments in transit and keep your customers informed if their parcels might be delayed.
 Additionally, you could provide affected customers with a coupon code offering a discount for their next purchase.

-If you want a meaningful solution that helps you stay ahead of parcel delays, drop us a message, & one of our logistics experts will be in touch with you soon.
+If you want a meaningful solution that helps you stay ahead of parcel delays, drop us a message, and one of our logistics experts will be in touch with you soon.

 What You Can Do

 Packages are delivered to customers in a damaged state more often than you might expect.
-This is particularly true in the holiday season when parcel handlers are confronted with huge volumes and must work fast to clear them.
+The numbers are particularly high during the holiday season as parcel handlers are confronted with huge volumes and must work fast to clear them.

 What You Can Do